iamsushanth/logicalbee.github.io/index.md

 # Edit theme's home layout instead if you wanna make some changes
 # See: https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 layout: page
-title: Hi, I'm Tom Kadwill
+title: Hi, I'm Sushanth Kurdekar
 ---

 I'm a software developer and product designer.
 I like to build things and document the journey.